rzepkka/Master_Thesis/README.md

 >> python app_setup.py

 5. Wait 2-3 minutes before Streamlit App is ready.
-You can track the progress in cmd window.
+You can track the progress in the cmd/terminal.

 6. Run Streamlit App from command line: